MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-onpremises.md

 [Using Security Certificates with Business Central On-Premises](../deployment/implement-security-certificates-production-environment.md)

-## Database Security
+## Database security

 The articles in this section explain how to improve database security in [!INCLUDE[prod_short](../developer/includes/prod_short.md)].

-The following articles discuss configurations that you can perform on the Business Central server instance<!--note from editor: Or should it be "...on Business Central Server"?-->:
+The following articles discuss configurations that you can perform on the Business Central server instance:

 [Configuring the Database](../administration/configure-sql-server-authentication.md)